Listen to "How To Money" on Sundays from 12 PM to 2 PM.Full Bio

 Want more How To Money in your life?
 Here are some additional ways to get ahead with your personal finances:

 And please help us to spread the word by letting friends and family know about How to Money!
 Hit the share button, subscribe if you’re not already a regular listener, and give us a quick review in Apple Podcasts or wherever you get your podcasts.
-Help us to change the conversation around personal finance and get more people doing smart things with their money.
-Have an awesome weekend!
+Help us to change the conversation around personal finance and get more people doing smart things with their money!

 Best friends out!